 To make the pizza:

-- Stretch or roll out your dough to a 12- to 14-inch circle, then transfer it to an oiled baking sheet or a lightly floured pizza peel (if using a baking stone/steel).
+- Stretch or roll out your dough to a 12- to 14-inch circle, then transfer it to a baking sheet / pizza pan or a lightly floured pizza peel (if using a baking stone/steel).

 - Spoon the pesto onto the dough and spread it evenly, leaving a ½-inch border all around.
 Sprinkle on half of the cheese, scatter the asparagus evenly over the pizza, and top with the rest of the cheese.

-- Remove the pizza from the oven, and let it rest for 5 minutes before slicing and serving.
+- Remove the pizza from the oven, and let it rest for a minute or two before slicing and serving.